-Travellers wanting to have a high quality tour of the key sights in the two most important cities in Myanmar
+- Travelers wanting to have a high-quality tour of the key sights in the two most important cities in Myanmar

-Travellers wanting to be able to fly in and out of the country in four days and see the most important sights in Yangon and Mandalay with all arrangement taken care of for them, including internal airfares.
+- Travelers wanting to be able to fly in and out of the country in four days and see the most important sights in Yangon and Mandalay with all arrangements taken care of for them, including internal airfares.